Are index funds expensive?

 Here's the effect that different fees can have on your overall compounded value, assuming a £10,000 annual investment for 30 years, with a 7% average annual return:

-However, 0.5% is on the higher end of what’s out there — some brokers charge more than this, but if you shop around and invest intelligently, you can avoid some fees.
+If you shop around and invest intelligently, you can avoid some (or even most) fees.
 For example, many brokers allow you to avoid trading fees on funds if you set up an ongoing monthly investment.

 How do individual stocks compare?